 The Asian Bio-Energetic Therapy (ABET) classes offered are techniques that take at least two months to learn.
 They combine the following alternative healing systems: Gallbladder Acupressure points, Traditional Chinese Medicine arts of Acupuncture include Diagnostic, Meridian and Moxibustion techniques, Bi-Digital O-Ring Test, Magnet and Piezo therapy from Japan, and Healing Breathing from Tibet.

 Chiang Mai Acupuncture Academy

 The Chiang Mai Acupuncture Academy offers Classical Chinese Acupuncture Instruction, 2 weeks, 30 hours program with theoretical and practical, hands on training.
 Additionally, the center offers QiGong (Chi Kung) training and Chinese Medical Herbs courses.

 The Mae Fah Luang University in Chiang Rai runs a 6-year Bachelor program in Traditional Chinese Medicine.

 Nakhon Si Thammarat

 Harmony House, also called Reiki Master Thailand, offers Energy Healing and Massage treatments and training courses at Khanom Beach (Surat Thani).
 Training courses are given by Master Jet Lie.
 The center offers Reiki, Thai and Chinese massage and bodywork course modalities.

-As for Chinese Medicine, the school offers a 50-Hour Chinese Acupressure course (called Chinese Nerve Art Massage), which can be completed in either 10 days (about 2 weeks).
+As for TCM, the school offers a 50-Hour Chinese Acupressure course (called Chinese Nerve Art Massage), which can be completed in either 10 days (about 2 weeks).
 Furthermore, there’s also a Chinese Medical Cupping Course of 30 Hours offered.